eclipse-zenoh/zenoh-c/README.md

   ```

   The result of installation is the header files in `include` directory, the library files in `lib` directory and cmake package configuration files for package `zenohc` in `lib/cmake` directory.
 The library later can be loaded with CMake command `find_package(zenohc)`.
+  Link to targets `zenohc::lib` for dynamic library and `zenohc::static` for static one in your CMakeLists.txt configuration file.

-  Installation of debug configuration will install package `zenohc_debug` installed side-by-side with release configuration.
+  Installation of debug configuration will install package `zenohc_debug` installed side-by-side with release `zenohc` library package.

 4. VScode

-  When zenoh-c project is opened in VSCode the build directory is set to `build` inside source tree (by standard Microsoft [CMake Tools]).
+  When zenoh-c project is opened in VSCode the build directory is set to `build` inside source tree (this is default behavior of Microsoft [CMake Tools]).
 The project build script detects this situation.
 In this case it places build files in `target` directory and `Cargo.toml` file (which is generated from `Cargo.toml.in`) into the root of source tree, as the rust developers used to and as the rust build tools expects by default.
+This behavior also can be explicitly enabled by setting `ZENOHC_BUILD_IN_SOURCE_TREE` variable to `TRUE`.

 [CMake Tools]: https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools

 ## Building the Examples

   The examples can be built in two ways.
-One is to select `examples` as a build target of zenoh-c project (assuming that we are inside build directory located side-by-side with zenoh-c):
+One is to select `examples` as a build target of zenoh-c project (assuming here that the current directory is side-by-side with zenoh-c directory):

   ```bash
   $ cmake ../zenoh-c